Calcium Propionate Market Size and Share

 Calcium Propionate Market Analysis by Mordor Intelligence

-The calcium propionate market is valued at USD 407.16 million in 2025 and is forecast to reach USD 523.63 million by 2030, advancing at a 5.16% CAGR.
+The Calcium Propionate Market size is estimated at USD 407.17 million in 2025, and is expected to reach USD 523.63 million by 2030, at a CAGR of 5.16% during the forecast period (2025-2030).
 Growth comes from wider use in bakery preservation, expanding feed approvals, and new pharmaceutical functions that position the salt as more than a commodity antimicrobial.
 North America anchors demand through its large packaged-bread sector, while Asia Pacific accelerates on the back of urban diets that rely on processed staples with long shelf-life.
 Consolidation among ingredient suppliers is reshaping competitive tactics as firms seek cost advantages in propionic-acid sourcing and fermentation-based production.
 Supply-chain risk remains the single most material headwind after the March 2025 feedstock price spike, yet the ability of major producers to pass through costs partially cushions margin pressure.
 Mid-term opportunities lie in active packaging, rumen-health additives, and clean-label gluten-free formulations that highlight calcium enrichment.

 Key Report Takeaways